BackupTheBerlios/hjb-svn/trunk/docs/rst/feedback.rst

 ------------

-If you would like to contribute to the HJB project, please get in touch by sending a email to the `HJB developers mailing list`_.
+If you would like to contribute to the HJB project, please get in touch by sending an email to the `HJB developers mailing list`_.

 .. _HJB developers mailing list: mailto:hjb-developers@lists.berlios.de